 Null handling is tricky

 JSON null is not the same as a missing field, and both cause problems differently.
 If your schema says a field is "type": "string" and the value is null, the action will fail.
-You need to explicitly allow null values like this:
+The obvious fix is to allow both types:

 "type": ["string", "null"]